chelahmy/harubi-blockchained-rdb/README.md

 ![A Harubi Front application](docs/harubi-front-home.png)

-React is used for structuring.
+**Framework modules**: React is used for structuring.
 And Foundation is used for micro-structuring and theming.
 Analogously, React is used to construct a building, and Foundation is used to finish it.
 Both of them make a powerful front-end framework.
 Coupling with harubi [model-action](https://github.com/chelahmy/harubi/tree/master/templates/models) pattern all of them make a great development framework.

-**React and Foundation**: Forms for signing up, signing in and other actions are based on Foundation Form Abide.
+**React and Foundation**: Forms for signing up, signing in and other actions are based on Foundation Form and Abide.
 The top bar and its menus are also based on Foundation.
 The responsive styling is also based on Foundation.
 Anything visible is being styled with Foundation.
 However, underneath all of them is a structure based on crafted React components.
 Harubi Front development always starts with React structuring.

 Harubi Front is an extension of [Foundation-React Template](https://github.com/chelahmy/foundation-react-template).
 Please refer to the Foundation-React Template documentation for details on dependencies and tool-chain.